Operationalization is a fundamental process in qualitative research, turning abstract concepts into measurable variables.

 The following examples illustrate how operationalization can be used in three different fields.

 In psychology, operationalization is essential for studying complex mental processes and behaviors.
-For instance, to study "anxiety," researchers might define it through observable behaviors.
+For example, to study "anxiety," researchers might define it through observable behaviors.

 Indicators could include self-reported feelings of nervousness and avoidance behaviors.
 Researchers might conduct individual interviews and observations to identify indicators of anxiety and related situational stressors.